ThatCraws/GGScore/README.md

 The basic idea of this application is to create Power Rankings.
 Originally for competitive Super Smash Bros. for the Nintendo Gamecube, but you can technically create PRs for every competitive discipline.
 The ratings are created via the Glicko-2 algorithm.
+A ready-to-go build can be found in [this dropbox][Download link for build].

 ## Basic usage/features